 Post-Traumatic Stress Disorder (PTSD) Service Dogs.-The Committee recognizes the positive role that service, guide, and hearing dogs have played in mitigating Veterans' disabilities and providing assistance and rehabilitation.
 The Energy and Water, Legislative Branch, and Military Construction and Veterans Affairs Appropriations Act, 2019 (P.L.
 115-244) urged VA to prioritize support of veterinary healthcare and other benefits for service dogs for wounded warriors.
 The Committee also noted that VA is currently engaged in a study to assess the potential therapeutic effectiveness of service dogs in the treatment of PTSD and that the study will be completed in June 2019.
 The Committee is interested in the possibility of providing service dogs to Veterans with a mental health mobility disorder related to post-traumatic stress or traumatic brain injury.
 According to the Department of Veterans Affairs, as many as 20 percent of those who served in Iraq or Afghanistan are diagnosed with post-traumatic stress.
 This disorder can cause debilitating symptoms in Veterans, leading to depression, social isolation, and suicide.
-Studies demonstrate that service dogs provide support to Veterans by mitigating their disability, allowing for professional and social reintegration.
+Studies demonstrate that service dogs provide support to Veterans by mitigating their disability, allowing for pro-fessional and social reintegration.
 Currently, waiting lists for service dogs average between 18 and 24 months, with intensive compulsory training costing an average of \$25,000 per service dog, which makes this an expensive option for Veterans.
 The Committee looks forward to this study and will address this issue as the bill moves through the process.

 Public-Private Partnerships.-The Committee is concerned by the alarming number of suicides committed by Veterans each day.
 While the Committee appreciates the important work being done by the Department to combat suicide and improve mental health among Veterans, more can and must be done.
 The Committee recommends the Department actively seek out public-private partnerships, in particular with research universities, teaching hospitals, and other partners, to expand upon its existing efforts related to suicide prevention, PTSD, traumatic brain injury (TBI), and substance use disorders.
 The Secretary shall report to the Committee no later than 60 days after enactment of this Act on the status of creating public-private partnerships related to suicide prevention, PTSD, TBI, and substance use disorders.
 Of the funds appropriated for mental health programs in fiscal year 2020, no less than \$5,000,000 shall be appropriated to expand the public-private partnerships.
+Law Enforcement Liaison.-The Committee appreciates VHA's past efforts in working to educate the law enforcement community regarding the unique issues facing Veterans, especially those returning from combat operations.
+Such education is invaluable in cases where Veterans are determined to be an immediate threat to themselves or others.
+In such instances, it is imperative that the Veteran's needs be addressed in an expeditious, humane, and respectful manner.
+The Committee, therefore, directs VA to implement a program that would designate a VA liaison to work with local law enforcement to address such circumstances and to submit a report to the Committees on Appropriations of both Houses of Congress detailing its efforts no later than 60 days after enactment of this Act.